 Puck seeks out carpenter Nick Bottom (Darren Goldsmith) and turns him into a donkey.
 Titania then falls deliriously in love with the comically costumed creature and — after dancing a funny, suggestive duet with him — takes the delighted donkey to her bower.
 The cheeky Puck weaves a tangled web of love after mistakenly placing the love potion on Lysander’s eyes.
 Under the spell, the characters dance in relentless pursuit of each other, until Puck uses his magic to stop time and reconcile them with their rightful other halves.

 Puck has some interesting and challenging choreography and is constantly airborne, flitting through speedy batterie (all those jumps where the feet cross quickly in front and behind each other).
 Kevin Poeung is excellent throughout as Puck, capturing the intensity of the Ballet Master with a commanding stage presence before defying gravity with speedy, suspended jumps and showy leaps in Fairyland.

 Milton Keynes’ own Sean Bates plays Puck in one of the casts (he is due to dance the role on Saturday evening) and last night he featured in the corps de ballet (often prominently positioned).

-The use of spoken word is perhaps unnecessary (Northern Ballet dancers are eloquent enough in their body language).
+The use of spoken word is perhaps unnecessary as Northern Ballet dancers are eloquent enough in their body language.
 However, I did appreciate the fact that Shakespeare’s final passage (Puck’s closing speech) was recited.

 Northern Ballet’s A Midsummer Night’s Dream retains all the magic, romantic mishaps and mischief of Shakespeare’s play but, with the unique setting and dance content, makes the Bard’s classic rom-com seem brand new.